Betanny/Udacity-project4-DevOps/README.md

 Preriquisites:
-    -Docker hub account
+    - Docker hub account
-    -CircleCI account
+    - CircleCI account
-    -You should have Python 3.7 available in your host.
+    - You should have Python 3.7 available in your host.